Smart Kids, Unacceptable Reading Scores

 -Ellen Baker, a fifth-grade Masachusetts teacher

-I often get letters from kids about my books.
+I often get letters from kids.
 Here are just a few examples of what they have to say.

 "You have saved me from another year of boring Social Studies text books.